 Replace Batteries Annually

 Replacing the batteries in your smoke alarms at least once a year is essential to ensure they remain operational and effective.
-Even if your smoke alarms are hardwired to your home’s electrical system, they likely have backup batteries that need to be replaced annually.
+Even if your smoke alarms are hardwired to your home’s electrical system, they likely have backup batteries that must be replaced annually.

-In Australia, replacing the batteries in your smoke alarms at least once a year is recommended, even if the alarms are not chirping to indicate low battery power.
-This proactive approach ensures that your smoke alarms are always ready to alert you in the event of a fire.
+In Australia, it’s wise to change your smoke alarm batteries once a year, even if they’re not beeping to warn of low power.
+This proactive move ensures your alarms are always primed to alert you in case of fire.

 When replacing batteries, refer to your smoke alarm’s user manual for specific instructions, as the process may vary slightly depending on the model and type of smoke alarm you have.
 Generally, follow these steps:

-• Locate the battery compartment and open it.
-This may require sliding or pressing a tab to release the cover.
+- Locate the battery compartment and open it.
+To do so, you may need to slide or press a tab to release the cover.

-• Close the battery compartment and reattach the smoke alarm to its mounting bracket by twisting it clockwise until it locks into place.
+- Close the battery compartment and reattach the smoke alarm to its mounting bracket by twisting it clockwise until it locks.

-• Test the smoke alarm by pressing the test button to ensure it is working correctly with the new batteries.
+- Test the smoke alarm by pressing the test button to ensure it works correctly with the new batteries.

-If you have hardwired smoke alarms, the process may involve turning off the power to the alarm circuit at your home’s electrical panel before replacing the backup batteries.
-Always follow the manufacturer’s instructions and exercise caution when working with electrical systems.
+For hardwired smoke alarms, you might need to switch off the power to the alarm circuit at your home’s electrical panel before changing backup batteries.
+Always follow the manufacturer’s guidance and be cautious when dealing with electrical systems.

 How to Clean Your Smoke Alarms